jqphu/blog/data/blog/pocket-universe-chapter-2-bali.md

 - We can trigger the popup since the event came from the webpage itself (user action).

 At the same time, I was learning more about web technologies.
-Note, my background prior to this was deep into operating systems.
+Note, my background prior to this was operating systems.
 We didn't use EC2 instances, we were building the thing EC2 instances run on - a kernel!

 I came across this AWS Lambda.